- What is an Internship?

 - Have completed the number of courses and credits in your major required by the department (or completed at least the introductory courses in your major for a noncredit internship).

-- Have the approval of an instructor in the student’s major, the Dean of the academic area, and a Career & Leadership representative.
+- Have the approval of an instructor in the student’s major, the Dean of the academic area, and a career representative.

-The internship experience requires completion of learning objectives, an employer evaluation, and an evaluation meeting with a Career & Leadership representative.
+The internship experience requires completion of learning objectives, an employer evaluation, and an evaluation meeting with a career representative.

 *Please note: Internships are for currently enrolled, matriculated students.
 If you are a graduate/alumni or a visiting student, you will not be eligible.